grihabor/biopython/doc/Tutorial/chapter_graphics.rst

 All the shaft and arrow head options shown above for the ``ARROW`` sigil can be used for the ``BIGARROW`` sigil too.

-.. sec:gd_nice_example:

 A nice example
 ~~~~~~~~~~~~~~

 Now let’s return to the pPCP1 plasmid from *Yersinia pestis biovar
 Microtus*, and the top down approach used in
-Section \ `1.3 <#sec:gd_top_down>`__, but take advantage of the sigil
+Section [sec:gd\_top\_down], but take advantage of the sigil options
-options we’ve now discussed.
-This time we’ll use arrows for the genes,
+we’ve now discussed.
+This time we’ll use arrows for the genes, and
-and overlay them with strand-less features (as plain boxes) showing the
+overlay them with strand-less features (as plain boxes) showing the
 position of some restriction digest sites.

 ::